Regent Holidays were one of the first tour operators to specialise in holidays to Iceland.

-Our Iceland Specialists visit Iceland every year and are able to arrange Iceland holidays using their own first hand knowledge, backed by great relationships with our partners in Iceland.
+Our Iceland Specialists visit Iceland every year and are able to arrange holidays in Iceland using their own first hand knowledge, backed by great relationships with our partners in Iceland.
 We can recommend some of our favourite areas and must see places.

 We know the best hotels, have our own favourite places to eat, and will also offer advice on when and where you should go to see the famous Northern Lights.